evolutiatech/evolutiatech/README.md

 ---
 ### "Think about math, don't know how to do calculations, go study"
 ---
+### Recommendation:

-### Recommendation, solve algebra questions, convert to pseudocodigo, and then implemented in ANSI C89/90.
+• Solve algebra questions, convert to pseudocodigo, and then implemented in ANSI C89/90.

 ---
 ### Reference Books: